solidogen/weight-reductor-mpp/README.md

 - Frontend React app
 - Backend using ktor

-Open with Android Studio Canary
+Open with Android Studio Canary to develop Android (change JDK from Bundled JDK to JDK 11)

+Open with IntelliJ to develop Backend

 ## Issues
 - Frontend project may not run using AS Gradle plugin. **Use ./gradlew in Studio's terminal if having problems**